Gentrification in Madrid – are higher rent prices killing the city?

 I ended up living in Vallecas.
 It was a good experience, all told.
 I stayed there for about 7 years, right up until I moved to Tetuán.

 While it’s true that Malasaña was once untouched by gentrification, that time was probably long before you got here.
 Say in the 80s or early 90s, during the movida.
+Or maybe before – maybe the movida was the first wave of gentrification.

 Is any neighborhood in Madrid still untouched by gentrification?